kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 1. Unit tests run much faster than integration tests
 1. Broken unit tests are easier to fix than broken integration tests

 If you only have integration tests, you waste developer time and company money.
+You need **both** unit and integration tests are the same time.
+They are not mutually exclusive.
+There are several articles on the internet that advocate using only one type of tests.
+All these articles are misinformed.
+Sad but true.

 ### Anti-Pattern 3 - Having the wrong kind of tests